bsubraya/bsubraya.github.io/_pages/about.md

 ======

   * Multiwavelength observations of astrophysical transients in time-domain astronomy
-  * Maximizing scientific return from ongoing and upcoming all-sky surveys using cutting edge AI
+  * Maximizing scientific return from ongoing and upcoming all-sky surveys using AI
   * Understanding core-collapse supernovae with their remnants
   * Investigating precursor activities and mass-loss mechanisms in massive stars